THE PRESENCE OF THEIR ABSENCE is ready for you on The links below:

-I was hesitant to let a film crew follow my foray into the unknown.
-But it led to an incredible journey that has yielded a plethora of information, meeting new relatives, trips to Poland, Israel, and Germany, and a surprise that I invite you to discover with me.
+My foray into the unknown led to an incredible journey: a plethora of information, new relatives, and a surprise that I invite you to discover with me.
+And I hope my experience inspires your own searches.

 Photo: Among 3,000 graves in the Jewish Cemetery of Radomsko, Poland, Fred Zaidman found...well, wait and see.